Domestic abuse can happen to anyone, regardless of gender, age, religion, sexuality or ethnicity.

 There is lots of support available if you are experiencing domestic abuse or are worried that someone is.

-If you are worried that abusive behaviour is affecting your relationship or negatively impacting your family, visit Respect Phoneline or call 0808 802 4040.
+If you are worried that abusive behaviour is affecting your relationship or negatively impacting your family, visit Respect Phoneline.